syncfusion-content/javascript-docs/js/Currency/Getting-Started.md

 Run the above code example, fill the required Textbox fields and click the Calculate button.
 The values are displayed and an alert message is shown.
 The following screenshot illustrates the final output of the Electricity bill calculator.

-{% include image.html url="/js/Currency/Getting-Started_images/Getting-Started_img4.png" Caption="Figure 4: Electricity bill calculator with alert"%}
+{% include image.html url="/js/Currency/Getting-Started_images/Getting-Started_img4.png" Caption="Electricity bill calculator with alert"%}